MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> When something is important enough, you do it even if the odds are not in your favor.
+> Conscience is a dog that does not stop us from passing but that we cannot prevent from barking.
-> -- Elon Musk
+> -- Nicolas Chamfort